McAnulty College and Graduate School of Liberal Arts

 B.A., Philosophy and Literary Studies, University of Toronto, 1987

-Jennifer Ann Bates is Professor of Philosophy at Duquesne University (Ph.D., Toronto, 1997).
+Jennifer Ann Bates is Full Professor of Philosophy at Duquesne University (Ph.D., Toronto, 1997).
 She specializes in 19th century German philosophy with an emphasis on Hegel.
 She is the author of Hegel's Theory of Imagination (SUNY 2004), Hegel and Shakespeare on Moral Imagination (SUNY 2010), and co-editor (with Richard Wilson) of Shakespeare and Continental Philosophy (Edinburgh University Press, 2014).
-She has published numerous book chapters, as well as articles in the Wallace Stevens Journal, the Journal for Environmental Ethics, Criticism: A Quarterly for Literature and the Arts, Memoria di Shakespeare, Philosophy Compass, and Angelaki: Journal of the Theoretical Humanities.
-She is currently writing a chapter on Kant and Shakespeare for The Routledge Companion to Shakespeare and Philosophy, and a chapter on Kant, Hegel, Solger and Imagination for Cambridge University Press.
+She has published numerous book chapters, the most recent on Hegel and Shakespeare's Coriolanus (in the Arden Shakespeare's Coriolanus: A Critical Reader, February 2021), and on Kant and Shakespeare's The Taming of the Shrew in The Routledge Companion to Shakespeare and Philosophy (2019).
+Bates has published articles in the Wallace Stevens Journal, the Journal for Environmental Ethics, Criticism: A Quarterly for Literature and the Arts, Memoria di Shakespeare, Philosophy Compass, Angelaki: Journal of the Theoretical Humanities, and Philosophy Today.

 Hegel and Shakespeare on Moral Imagination (State University of New York Press, 2010).
 Paperback edition, July 2011.